cies/resume/README.md

 # My Latex resume

  * Is a [nicely typeset 2-page PDF](https://github.com/cies/resume/blob/master/cies-breijs-resume.pdf?raw=true) (click the link to download mine)
- * Compiles with or without installing software (read more below)
+ * Compiles with or without installing software (read more below).
- * Might well be a starting point for your very own Latex resume...
+ * Might well be a starting point for your very own Latex resume.

 Linkedin serves well, but not in all situations.
 At some point my profile just cluttered up, while all I wanted 'them' to have is a good looking two page resume.
 Naturally turned to Latex.

 Looking at some Latex resumes online I found non that I really liked, so I gave it my best shot.
-I made it into a well documented project as I expect more geeks want their resume to be typeset like this.
-I don't really feel like making it into library, unless someone can convince me of the benefits; in the meantime just "fork it on GitHub".
+The I documented my effort here on Github as I expect more geeks want their resume to be typeset like this.

 It uses TeX Gyre Pagella, a font similar to Pallatino that is often used for books.
 When compiled with XeLaTeX it has 'lower case numerals', which I